Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <img src = "DOCS/amIresponsive.png">

 # Goal
-The Goal of this site is to have a quiz from which the user may pick their own categories and play a multiple choice quiz.
+The Goal of this site is to have a quiz from which the user may pick their own categories from a wide variety of options and play a multiple choice quiz.

 # UX
 ## User Goals
--	Play a quiz that has a large varietu of options
+-	Play a quiz that has a large variety of options
 -	Be easy to use
 -	Display when the answer is correct
 -	Give an option to reveal the answers
 - 	Keep a track of your score
+-   Display Correct Answers if User gives incorrect answer
+-   Have Easy to Read instructions and Rules

 ## User Stories
 -	I want the site to have "replayability"